reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

 .. admonition:: Exercise

    Now you have a bit of time to play around with conda and its different commands.
 If you already have some experience with conda, we encourage you to try commands you did not use before.
    Some examples of what you could do is: Install additional packages, upgrade or downgrade packages, search for packages, list all installed packages, etc.
+   Using these commands which information can you find about the bwa package we just installed?
+Can you upgrade it to a more recent version?

 Saving environments
 -------------------